Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 ## Further Testing

-* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
+- Security:
     * Verify security of account / protect user account routing using a different browser (Safari) than the one used to develop this project (Google Chrome)
         - flash message appears : "Please login to complete this request"

+- Error handler:
+    * Verify if a wrong/unknown url will redirect to 404 error page.

+- Scroll to top:
+    * Verify if scroll to top button function works on every page

+- Other:
+    * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
     * The website was viewed on a variety of devices such as Desktop, laptops, iPhone7, iPhone 8 & iPhone X (using developer tool)
     * A large amount of testing was done to ensure that all pages were linking correctly.
     * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Known Bugs

 a- Functions

-- The same book can be saved twice in the wishlist (future feature: implement if the book is already saved in the wishlist function)
+- The same book can be saved twice in the wishlist (future feature: implement if the book is already saved in the wishlist, do not add)
 - If a book is saved twice in the user's wishlist when clicking 'remove' all entries related to that book get removed.
 The book doesn't get removed one by one.

 b- Style